 Commitments of University resources, including academic year time, must be approved in accordance with the cost sharing policy and the cost sharing proposal procedures of the Office of Sponsored Research (SPARC) prior to proposal submission.
-Research and Cost Accounting (RCA) will assist the PIs and department administrators (DAs) in tracking cost shared costs.

 Cost sharing is that portion of total project costs not provided by the sponsoring agency.
 Per Uniform Guidance, all costs that are reported as cost sharing must be allowable, allocable, and reasonable, incurred within the project period, derived from non-federal sources, used as cost sharing for only one project, and certifiable through university accounting records.

 There are three types of cost sharing: mandatory, voluntary committed and voluntary uncommitted.

 - Mandatory Cost Sharing is required by the sponsor as a condition of funding.
 It is described in an agency's program announcement and noted in the award document of the approved budget.
 It must be included in the proposal as a condition of submission and receipt of the award.
 This type is also referred to as Committed Cost Sharing .